eslint/eslint/docs/user-guide/command-line-interface.md

   --cache                        Only check changed files - default: false --cache-file path::String      Path to the cache file.
-Deprecated: use --cache-location - default: .eslintcache --cache-location path::String  Path to the cache file or directory
+Deprecated: use --cache-location - default: .eslintcache --cache-location path::String  Path to the cache file or directory --cache-strategy String        Strategy to use for detecting changed files - either: stat or md5 - default: stat

 Miscellaneous:
   --init                         Run config initialization wizard - default: false